pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1321-cvmi-bootstrap.rst

 Device Features
 ---------------
+- Add ``cvmi_bootstrap`` module for the special CVMI RP bootstrapping experiment.
-- Rename the four axis names per request from scientists and remove three axis
+  Rename the four axis names per request from scientists and remove three axes.

 New Devices
 -----------